RexRowan/Qiskit-Qubit-Mapping-Toolkit/README.md

 ## Honest framing

-This is a **research/pedagogical toolkit**, not a production replacement for Sabre. `BaselineSwapRouter` is a deliberately simple, easy-to-verify shortest-path SWAP inserter with no lookahead or SWAP-choice optimization — it exists as a correctness-first reference implementation so the *layout* heuristics can be measured on a level playing field, and as a floor to compare smarter routing against. `LookaheadSwapRouter` builds on that floor with a Sabre-style scoring function (front layer + weighted lookahead window) and closes most of the gap: on a 19-qubit heavy-hex topology it beats Sabre's SWAP count on structured circuits (line, ring) and comes within a few SWAPs on denser random circuits — see [`docs/algorithm_notes.md`](docs/algorithm_notes.md) for the full table.
+This is a **research/pedagogical toolkit**, not a production replacement for Sabre — meaning Qiskit's own `SabreLayout`/`SabreSwap`, which since Qiskit 1.2.0 *is* the [LightSABRE](https://arxiv.org/abs/2409.08368) algorithm (Rust-reimplemented, relative-scoring SWAP search, ~200× faster and ~19% fewer SWAPs than the original 2019 Sabre paper). `BaselineSwapRouter` is a deliberately simple, easy-to-verify shortest-path SWAP inserter with no lookahead or SWAP-choice optimization — it exists as a correctness-first reference implementation so the *layout* heuristics can be measured on a level playing field, and as a floor to compare smarter routing against. `LookaheadSwapRouter` builds on that floor with a Sabre-style scoring function (front layer + weighted lookahead window) and closes most of the gap: on a 19-qubit heavy-hex topology it beats LightSABRE's SWAP count on structured circuits (line, ring) and comes within a few SWAPs on denser random circuits — see [`docs/algorithm_notes.md`](docs/algorithm_notes.md) for the full table.
 Where this toolkit wins outright regardless of router is on circuits whose interaction graph is exactly embeddable: `IsomorphismLayout` finds the zero-SWAP embedding directly rather than converging to it iteratively.

 ## Install